iCliniq Logo

 Thanks for the reply.

 Please find the attached results.
-I have not done an ultrasound abdomen.
-I am working as a paramedic, and I smoke cigarettes daily, and I was alcoholic during university years.
-Previously took cannabis and few lines of cocaine.
+I have not done an abdominal ultrasound.
+I am working as a paramedic, and I smoke cigarettes daily, and I was an alcoholic during my university years.
+Previously took cannabis and a few lines of cocaine.

 At present, my weight is 119 lbs.
-I am experiencing an unintentional weight loss without and awaiting for my colorectal review.
+I am experiencing an unintentional weight loss and awaiting my colorectal review.

 Kindly help.